A Little History

 The decade began with the dissolution of the Soviet Union and the end of the Cold War, and it was a relatively prosperous decade, compared to the others around it.
 However, the ’90s weren’t completely peaceful.
 The United States entered the First Gulf War early in the decade.
 Part of that war was Operation Desert Storm, which was to free Kuwait from Iraq after Saddam Hussein’s forces invaded and took control.
 Bill Clinton’s presidency was rocked by scandal, and former football player OJ Simpson was put on trial for the murder of his ex-wife (and found not guilty, although members of the public continued to question this verdict).
 Princess Diana of the United Kingdom was killed in a car accident, leaving behind two young sons, Prince William and Prince Harry.

 Technological developments led to the rise of the Information Age with the development of the World Wide Web.
 Home computers were much more common, and for those who didn’t have one at home, they were readily available at schools or public libraries, increasingly with Internet access.
-Much of was available on the Web wasn’t as well-produced as today and teachers wouldn’t always allow Internet sources to be used in writing reports for school (there wasn’t as much useful information available online anyway), at least not as the only source, but more and more teachers began teaching their students how to use the Internet and how to document sources they found online (although they had to make up their own form for documenting online information because the established systems that were used for citing sources didn’t have a format for internet sources yet, that continued even into the early 2000s).
-As the decade went on, the quality and quantity of information on the Internet improved (although quite a lot of false information also found its way to the Internet as well, which was why teachers urged students to supplement Internet sources with print ones).
+Much of what was available on the Web wasn’t as well-produced as today and teachers wouldn’t always allow Internet sources to be used in writing reports for school (there wasn’t as much useful information available online then anyway), at least not as the only source, but more and more teachers began teaching their students how to use the Internet and how to document sources they found online (although they had to make up their own forms for documenting online information at first because the established systems that were used for citing sources didn’t have a format for internet sources yet, and that continued even into the early 2000s).
+As the decade went on, the quality and quantity of information on the Internet improved, although quite a lot of false information also found its way to the Internet as well, which was why teachers still urged students to supplement Internet sources with print ones.

 Merchants began eagerly embracing the Internet as a way to market products to customers they could not reach before, and they created websites where you could look at products and order them to be sent directly to your house, like electronic versions of the old mail-order catalogs.
 Private individuals also began creating websites for their own interests, everything from joke lists to fan sites about their favorite tv shows.
-Individuals started getting their own e-mail addresses so they could send messages either for work or just for fun to family and friends.
-Some amateur websites were known for being poorly designed or ludicrously designed with too many flashing colors or weird sound effects that would put in just for the sake of showing that the people who designed them could do that.
+Some amateur websites were known for being poorly designed or ludicrously designed with too many flashing colors or weird sound effects that the people who designed them would put in just for the sake of showing that they could do that.
+Individuals started getting their own e-mail addresses as well so they could send messages either for work or just for fun to family and friends.

 Some people owned cell phones, but not many.
 They were large, clunky, and expensive, especially compared to later models, which also included more features than just the ability to make phone calls.
 DVDs began replacing VHS tapes as the format for home movies, and CDs replaced the cassette tapes people used for music during the previous decade.
 Many people had portable CD players so they could listen to music on the go.
 Some people began buying digital cameras instead of the film cameras that people used before.